Don’t kid yourself, we are still in the icy, frigid grips of winter.

 Scouting considerably in advance of your season opener is the best way to help improve your odds for a successful spring wild turkey hunt, especially for the archery season.
 Nebraska’s archery/crossbow spring wild turkey hunting season opens on March 25.

 The late Dick Turpin of Lincoln, who was a longtime Game and Parks outdoor educator and considered to be one of Nebraska’s top turkey hunting gurus of all time, told me this about scouting for spring wild turkey hunting: “You should scout those turkeys before you ever think of hunting them.”
 Turpin added, “Get to really know the birds.
 I mean watch ’em close and get to know each individual one.
-Learn the dynamic of the flock, too … their pecking order, daily routines and roost trees.”
+Learn the dynamics of the flock, too … their pecking order, daily routines and roost trees.”
 “The key thing is to find their core area,” stressed Turpin.
 “That’s something that won’t change much even when things start greening up.”

-Here some important points to highlight about preseason scouting for spring wild turkeys.
+Following are some important points to highlight about preseason scouting for spring wild turkeys.

 Location, location, location.